aws-samples/cost-optimizer-for-amazon-appstream2/README.md

 }
 ```

-Each image builder will trigger a maximum of one active notification per specified interval (the `Image builder active notification interval` parameter).
+Each app block builder will trigger a maximum of one active notification per specified interval (the `App block builder active notification interval` parameter).
-If the image builder has been active for longer than the `Image builder stop threshold` parameter (default: 12 hours), the notification subject is `Stopping image builder <name>`.
+If the app block builder has been active for longer than the `app block builder stop threshold` parameter (default: 12 hours), the notification subject is `Stopping app block builder <name>`.
+Image builders are handled similarly.

-## Opt out image builders
+## Opt out app block builders and image builders
-To opt out an image builder from active notifications, being stopped, and/or stop notifications, apply one or more of the following resource tags to the image builder, with any tag value:
+To opt out an app block builder or image builder from active notifications, being stopped, and/or stop notifications, apply one or more of the following resource tags to the builder, with any tag value:
 * `Skip_Active_Notification`
 * `Skip_Stop`
 * `Skip_Stop_Notification`

 ## Costs
 You are responsible for the cost of the AWS services used while running this solution.
-The total cost of running this solution depends on the number of image builders in your account and the number of notifications sent.
+The total cost of running this solution depends on the number of app block builders in your account, the number of image builders in your account, and the number of notifications sent.
-As of April 2023, the cost for running this solution with default settings in the US East (N. Virginia) Region is approximately $0.31 per month for an account with 10 image builders and 100 notifications per month.
+As of April 2023, the cost for running this solution with default settings in the US East (N. Virginia) Region is approximately $0.31 per month for an account with 10 builders and 100 notifications per month.

 ## License
 This solution is licensed under the MIT-0 License.
 See the LICENSE file.